mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Spirit Airlines starts testing biometric check-ins
+  - In amended filing, Palantir admits it won’t have independent board governance for up to a year
      <hr/>

-      - *Discount carrier Spirit Airlines today announced that it is introducing biometric check-ins in its ticket lobby at Chicago’s O’Hare airport to streamline the check-in process and reduce face-to-face interactions between its employees and passengers during the…*
+      - *When we leaked Palantir’s S-1 IPO filing a week and a half ago, one of the more bizarre components that came out of that document was the company’s corporate governance.
+In a unique three-class voting structure, Palantir founders Alex Karp, Stephen Cohen, and…*

-  - WhatsApp reveals six previously undisclosed vulnerabilities on new security site
+  - Nintendo rips the seal off the next generation of nostalgia, but fans fret
       <hr/>

-      - *Facebook said there was no evidence that the bugs, now fixed, were exploited.*
+      - *It has always been considered a matter of if, and not when, Nintendo would begin capitalizing in earnest on content from beyond the SNES generation.
+The company has finally showing its intent to do so today — but with an uneven approach that leaves some fans …*

-  - Facebook to warn third-party developers of vulnerable code
+  - Nintendo is remaking the first portable gaming system it ever built
       <hr/>

-      - *Facebook has announced a policy change that will see the company notify third-party developers if it finds a security vulnerability in their code.
-Facebook said it “may occasionally find” critical bugs and vulnerabilities in third-party code and systems, in a…*
+      - *Quick, what was the first portable gaming system Nintendo made?
+If you said “Game Boy”… solid guess, but not quite.
+For nearly a decade before Nintendo released that iconic gray beast, it was making the Game & Watch — a collection of handheld devices, each de…*

-  - Oracle loses $10B JEDI cloud contract appeal yet again
+  - Daily Crunch: Apple delays ad-tracking changes
       <hr/>

-      - *Oracle was never fond of the JEDI cloud contract process, that massive $10 billion, decade-long Department of Defense cloud contract that went to a single vendor.
-It was forever arguing to anyone who would listen that that process was faulty and favored Amazo…*
+      - *Apple announces a surprising delay, Facebook bans new political ads for the week before the U.S. election and SpaceX is testing its Starlink internet system.
+This is your Daily Crunch for September 3, 2020.
+The big story: Apple delays ad-tracking changes At t…*

-  - Twitter and Facebook wrestle with Trump telling Americans to vote twice
+  - Spirit Airlines starts testing biometric check-ins
       <hr/>

-       - *President Trump’s recent suggestion that North Carolina voters should cast multiple ballots has run afoul of Twitter’s election integrity rules.
-In a series of tweets Thursday morning, the president elaborated on previous statements in which he encouraged Ame…*
+       - *Discount carrier Spirit Airlines today announced that it is introducing biometric check-ins in its ticket lobby at Chicago’s O’Hare airport to streamline the check-in process and reduce face-to-face interactions between its employees and passengers during the…*